 - Having a proper diet will certainly help.
 This “proper” doesn’t define the regular nutrition for a regular energetic and active Doberman needs.
 Once you figured out this issue, several foods can enhance the sense of smell in dogs.
 To get a good idea, it’s better to chat with your veterinarian to figure out the exact amounts of that specific foods and nutrition after performing a complete checkup.

 By the way, if you wanna know whether Dobermans are picky eaters, simply click on the link!

 - Engage in games that can improve the scent, including double-blind shell game, shell game, troubleshooting, the blind shell game.

 Now you seem to have a whole pile of awareness of Dobermans and a sense of their smell.
 But is that enough?
 Of course, not.
 So, let’s look into several facts you need to be aware of a responsible Doberman owner.

 Remove hazardous things: The nose is a wonderful tool that your dog has.
 It’s better to get rid of hazardous things for your dog’s nose around the house.
 Probably, these things can be chemical bottles, unsecured power lines.

 Don’t forget regular vet checkups: Regular vet checkups are crucial in order to figure out that your dog stays happy and healthy without any problem.

-Get professionals help: We discussed that the sense of smell in Dobermans can be enhanced with scent work training.
+Get professionals to help: We discussed that the sense of smell in Dobermans can be enhanced with scent work training.
 If you are unable to perform such a task, consider seeking professionals help.